Quantum-Accelerators/quacc/README.md

 export VASP_PP_PATH=... # tells ASE where the VASP PAW pseudopotentials are export ASE_VASP_VDW=... # directory containing vdw_kernel.bindat
 ```
 Here, `VASP_CUSTODIAN_SETTINGS` and `JOBFLOW_CONFIG_FILE` are the paths to the files described in Step 3.
 The `ASE_VASP_COMMAND` environment variable points to the `run_vasp_custodian.py` file [packaged with HT-ASE](https://github.com/arosen93/htase/blob/main/htase/custodian/vasp/run_vasp_custodian.py). `VASP_PP_PATH` and `ASE_VASP_VDW` are ASE-specific environment variables defining the paths to the pseudopotential libraries and vdW kernel.
-For details on how to set these environment variables, see the [ASE Vasp calculator docs](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#pseudopotentials).
+For details on how to set these environment variables, see the [ASE VASP calculator docs](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#pseudopotentials).

 ## Requirements
 Python 3.7+ is required in addition to the following packages: